SoftwareAG/iot-cumulocity-advanced-asset-widget/README.md

 ![Sample image of the advanced asset widget](./runtime-widget-template/styles/previewImage.png)

 This project contains the advanced asset widget.
-It is a custom widget, which is build upon the c8y-data-grid.
+It is a custom widget, build using the c8y-data-grid, displaying the child assets of a managed object.
+In the configuration of the widget you can choose either a group or device, provide a title for the widget and a title for the table.

 ## Overview
 The target of this repository is to provide an example implementation of the **c8y-data-grid** - in this case by wrapping it into a widget.
-The implementation of the grid is very basic and rudimentary and shall act as a blueprint/ starting point for your own table widget.
+The implementation of the grid is very basic.
+It shall act as a blueprint/ starting point for your own table widget.

 You can find a customized cockpit app under the `cockpit-app` folder.
 It's really just the plain cockpit app with a `widgets` folder containing the advanced-assets-widget.
 The folder `runtime-widget-template` contains the same widget ready to be deployed via application builder.